kubevirt-manager/kubevirt-manager/README.md

 **Website:** [kubevirt-manager.io](https://kubevirt-manager.io/)
 **Maintainers:** [feitnomore](https://github.com/feitnomore/)

 Simple Angular Frontend Web UI Interface to operate [Kubevirt](https://kubevirt.io/).
 This tools lets you perform basic operations around `Virtual Machines`, `Virtual Machine Instances`, `Virtual Machine Pools` and `Disks`.
-It was built based on requirements I had for my own environment.
+As the tool grew, other features got added like `Load Balancing`, `Auto Scaling`, `Monitoring` and `Cluster API` support.
+This tool was built initially based on requirements I had for my own environment at home and started growing as needed.
 For a Quick Start, go to our website [https://kubevirt-manager.io/](https://kubevirt-manager.io/)

 *WARNING:* Use it at your own risk.